sujnanpatil/AZ-800-Administering-Windows-Server-Hybrid-Core-Infrastructure/Instructions/Labs/LAB_AK_04_Using_Windows_Admin_Center_in_hybrid_scenarios.md

    ```

 ### Task 3: Connect to an Azure VM by using the Windows Admin Center gateway running in Azure VM

+In this task, you will connect to an Azure VM using WAC gateway running in Azure VM.

 1. On **SEA-ADM1**, in the Microsoft Edge window displaying the interface of the Windows Admin Center gateway running on the **az800l04-vmwac** Azure VM, select **Windows Admin Center**.